shabin5785/LearnAngularJS/Doc_3.md

   above we are listening to the mousenter event on the component having our custom directive and the changing the color.

+  - we can also use the @HostBinding to bind a property of the component to the directive and change it.
+Like
+  @HostProperty('style.backgroundColor') bc= 'blue';
+  above we have bound the background color property and can now change it.